ImpishDeathTech/GZDoomRun/README.md

 > Requires python3 and PySimpleGUI to be installed on your sistem, racket for v1.3.1

 ## GZDoom Run GUI
-> The gui is currently written in python with PySimpleGUI
+> The gui is currently written in python with PySimpleGUI.
+The application automatically searches the steam directory, if present, for any
+> IWADs, and the .config/gzdoom directory for any PWADs or PK3s

 ![Alt text](https://github.com/ImpishDeathTech/GZDoomRun/blob/master/application-screenshot.jpg "Application Screenshot")